seaofvoices/crosswalk/docs/Guide/GettingStarted.md

     end
     ```

-So each [ModuleScripts](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) has to return a function that crosswalk will use to build a table that contains the real module functions.
+Each crosswalk module is a [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) that returns a function to build a table that contains the actual module functions.
 It is those functions, like the `DoSomething` function in the previous example, that will be accessible from other crosswalk modules.

 ## Project Structure